VOLUNTEER YOUR TIME, FILL YOUR HEART

 Please note that all volunteers must be at least 18 years of age, and no pets or children will be allowed on site while volunteering.

 Animal care volunteers assist the keepers in cleaning enclosures and helping prepare food.
 Initially you will only be working from outside the enclosures, carrying things like buckets, food bags and tools for removing fecal material plus whatever the keepers need to complete their work inside.
 Diet preparation consists of cutting fruits and vegetables plus handling raw meat.
 Good physical condition is a necessity as you must be able to lift 50 pounds and be able to stand for extended periods in all weather conditions.
 Be aware of the existence of allergens as you will be exposed to bedding material that is dusty and filled with dander and fur.
 It is your responsibility to have your tetanus vaccination up to date, and preference may be given to those who have a pre-exposure rabies vaccination.
-Animal care work is performed weekdays, usually Mondays and Thursdays, from 8:00 to noon.
+Animal care work is performed weekdays, usually Mondays and Thursdays, from 8:00 AM to 2:00 PM.

 Wildlife education volunteers help with both on-site and off-site programs.
 Volunteers are trained in interpretative techniques as well as animal knowledge.
 Education volunteers sign up for programs in advance and can have a more flexible schedule.